Our residency program includes educational and research opportunities that provide a balanced educational experience.

 - Core Curriculum Calendar

-The PGY-1 year comprises of six months of structured education on non-orthopaedic rotations, including surgery, emergency medicine, surgical intensive care, neurological surgery, anesthesiology and six months of orthopaedics.
+The PGY-1 year includes six months of structured education on non-orthopedic rotations, including surgery, emergency medicine, surgical intensive care, neurological surgery, anesthesiology, and six months of orthopedics.

 PGY-2 & PGY-3

-Rotations during the PGY-2 and PGY-3 years provide a comprehensive background working with faculty to provide a solid base in general orthopaedics, adult reconstruction, pediatric orthopaedics, traumatology, and exposure to sports medicine.
+Rotations during the PGY-2 and PGY-3 years provide a comprehensive background working with faculty to provide a solid base in general orthopedics, adult reconstruction, pediatric orthopedics, traumatology, and exposure to sports medicine.

 During the PGY-4 year, specialty rotations in foot and ankle, hand, joints, musculoskeletal tumor, spine and sports are the focus of the curriculum; residents also revisit pediatrics with an emphasis on trauma.

-The PGY-5 year completes the program and is spent with chief rotations at the Veterans Affairs Medical Center, Hennepin County Medical Center and Regions Hospital, as well as additional experience in sports medicine and career development.
+The PGY-5 year completes the program and is spent completing chief rotations at the Veterans Affairs Medical Center, Hennepin County Medical Center, and Regions Hospital, as well as additional experience in sports medicine and career development.